sandydoo/CubehelixExplained/CubehelixExplained.md

 ## Do we need the helix?

-Alright, so we can generate palettes of colors with monotonically increasing brightness — perfect for data visualisation.
+Alright, so we can generate palettes of colours with monotonically increasing brightness.
+Our data visualisations now not only look good, but also accurately convey information.
 But can we do better?
 I mean, the helix is a fun concept and convenient for generating rainbow palettes, but it lacks precise control over the palette.
-Want a palette between a specific shade of blue and red?
+Want a palette between specifics shade of blue and red?
 Well, good luck fiddling around with the parameters of the spiral until you get something “close enough”.

-Wouldn’t it be nice to be able to interpolate between two specific colors, while maintaining the same perceived intensity?
-We already know how to adjust our red, green, and blue color components to adjust for our perception of each component’s intensity.
+Wouldn’t it be nice to be able to interpolate between two specific colours, while maintaining the same perceived intensity?
+We already know how to adjust our red, green, and blue colour components to adjust for our perception of each component’s intensity.
 But the original algorithm only allows us to convert locations on a helix to RGB components.
-Can we somehow convert RGB colors back into this perceptualy uniform color space and make use of it’s beneficial properties?
+Can we somehow convert RGB colours back into this perceptually uniform colour space and make use of it’s beneficial properties?

 ## Converting RGB values into the cubehelix space